yanakievv/BlackJack/README.md

 Simple android app for playing BlackJack.
-Supports FB login, Google login and playing without loggin in.
-App keeps track of game outcomes and plays when logged in.
+Supports FB login, Google login and playing without loggin in.\n App keeps track of game outcomes and plays when logged in.
 Data gets stored in a local database(should use a cloud service, but it was just a test project).
 Supports a virtual currency which can be bought(for free) from the start menu.
 Statistics can be compared with other users and overall games played by all users combined.